Health Care Reform and What it Means for You

-Health care is a hot topic.
-Changing health care to make it better, more affordable, and within reach of more people is even a hotter topic.
+Changing health care to make it better, more affordable, and within reach of more people is important.
 That’s why you hear so much about health care reform.
 But what does it mean for you?
 Here’s a run-down of five key things to know.

 It's easier to get health insurance